 The lab explores how we learn and remember, focusing on the cognitive mechanisms that support learning across time and development.
-Unlike traditional approaches that focus on average behavior, we emphasize the dynamic nature of cognition—how moment-to-moment brain and attentional states or external factors like reward shape learning outcomes.
+Unlike traditional approaches that focus on average behavior, we emphasize the dynamic nature of cognition—for example, how moment-to-moment brain and attentional states shape learning and memory processes.
+We are also interested in how these processes differ due to developmental changes in brain and cognitive maturation, differences in early life experiences (e.g., adverse life events), brain injury, and neurodevelopmental disorders.

 Research Themes

-Most research on memory performance averages across trials or individuals, assuming that “poor” performers simply have less ability.
-We challenge this static approach: We track fluctuations in attentional and brain states, and ask how they impact what we learn and later remember.
+Most research on memory performance averages across trials or individuals, assuming that “poor” performers simply have worse ability.
+We challenge this static approach: We track fluctuations in attentional and brain states over time - as people learn - and ask how they impact impact learning and memory.
 This dynamic, state-based approach reveals subtle modulators of memory that are hidden when using traditional averages.
-We are recruiting graduate students to help us build this line of research in the lab, focusing on fluctuations in attention, arousal and curiosity and its impact on learning.
+Using this approach, we are beginning to understand the various factors that help and constrain learning and memory - especially among those considered poor performers.
+We are recruiting graduate students to help us build this line of research.

 Key Publications